Lily C.A.T.

-Lily C.A.T. (リリィ・キャット) is a 1987 cosmic horror anime film written and directed by Hisayuki Toriumi, featuring monster designs from Yoshitaka Amano and character designs from Yasuomi Umetsu.
+Lily C.A.T. (リリー・C.A.T., Rirī C.A.T.) is a 1987 Japanese cosmic horror anime film written and directed by Hisayuki Toriumi, featuring monster designs from Yoshitaka Amano and character designs from Yasuomi Umetsu.
 An English version of the film was produced by Carl Macek and distributed by Streamline Pictures.
 After the closing of Streamline Pictures, the distribution rights were obtained by Discotek Media.
 The film is heavily inspired by Ridley Scott's Alien and by John Carpenter's The Thing.